codeinthehole/til/posts/you-can-have-classscoped-autouse-pytest-fixtures.md

 tags: ["pytest", "Python", "Testing"]
 ---

-If you decorate a class instance method as an `autouse=True` pytest fixture, then it will be automatically applied for all test methods on that class.
+If you decorate a class instance method as an `autouse=True` Pytest fixture, then it will be automatically applied for all test methods on that class.
 This is a useful pattern to remember.